Marching Hip Raise

 1. 1

-Lie on your back with your knees bent and feet flat on the floor, hip-width apart.
-Place your arms at your sides for support.
+Lie on your back with your knees bent, feet flat on the floor and hip-width apart, and arms resting by your sides.

 2. 2